Blue Line (Montreal Metro)

 The line first opened in 1986, with the last addition to the line being an intermediate station in 1988.
-The line is currently being extended five stations to the east, with completion due in 2029.
+The line is currently being extended five stations to the east, with completion scheduled for 2031.

 History

-Construction of Snowdon station began in 1975, with two platform levels.
-In 1979, the provincial government confirmed plans to build the Blue Line, an east–west line that runs through the centre of the island of Montreal.
+The Blue Line was first proposed in the early 1970s as an east–west line passing through the centre of the island of Montreal.
+Construction of Snowdon station began in 1975 as part of the construction of the Orange Line.
+In 1979, the provincial government confirmed plans to build the Blue Line.

-On 16 June 1986, the first section opened, between Saint-Michel to De Castelnau.
+On 16 June 1986, the first section opened, between Saint-Michel and De Castelnau.
 That was followed by the section from De Castelnau to Parc on 15 June 1987 and Parc to Snowdon on 4 January 1988.
 The opening of the intermediate station Acadie was delayed for almost three months and occurred on 28 March 1988.

 Due to low usage, the line was initially operated from 5:30 am to 7:30 pm on weekdays, and used three-car trains instead of the nine-car trains used on the other Metro lines.
 Students from the University of Montreal, the main source of Blue Line riders, obtained an extension of the closing time to 11:10 pm and then 12:15 am in 2002.
+As of 2023, the line has similar opening hours to other metro lines.

-In the 2020s, a renovation of Édouard-Montpetit station began to link the station to the new Réseau express métropolitain, which will replace the Deux-Montagnes line with rapid transit.
+In the 2010s, work began on making the line accessible to all, with the installation of elevators.
+As of January 2025, four stations on the line are accessible, including both interchange stations at Snowdon and Jean-Talon.
+In the 2020s, the renovation of Édouard-Montpetit station included linking the station to the new Réseau express métropolitain, which replaced the Deux-Montagnes line with rapid transit.

-In January 2023, the Société de transport de Montréal announced that the line would be re-signalled with communications-based train control as part of the work to extend the line eastwards to Anjou.
-This work was scheduled to be completed by 2029, at a cost of $565 million.
+In January 2023, the Société de transport de Montréal announced that the line would be re-signalled with communications-based train control (CBTC) as part of the work to extend the line eastwards to Anjou.
+In February 2024, a $217-million contract was awarded to Thales to install CBTC on the line.

 Extensions

-Initials proposals for the line in the 1970s suggested that the line would run from Ville Saint-Pierre, Lachine in the west, passing through the centre of the island of Montreal, before turning north towards Montréal-Nord.
+Initial proposals for the line in the 1970s suggested that the line would run from Ville Saint-Pierre, Lachine, in the west, passing through the centre of the island of Montreal before turning north towards Montréal-Nord.